Weak optimal transport with unnormalized kernels: The particular case of conical cost functions

 and we conclude using Item $(4)$ of Theorem \ref{thm:articulation}. \endproof

-Let us emphasize a particularly simple case related to Brenier Theorem \cite{Br87,Br91}.
+Let us emphasize a particularly simple case related to Brenier's theorem \cite{Br87,Br91}.
 In the following result, adapted from \cite[Theorem 1.2]{GJ20}, we assume that $\X \subset \R^d$ is a compact subset of $\R^d$ and we consider the cost function $c_2 : \X \times \mathcal{M}(\Y) \to \R_+$ defined by

 which corresponds to the function $F_2:\R^d \times \R^d\to \R^+ : (x,z) \mapsto \frac{1}{2} \|x-z\|_2^2$, where $\|\,\cdot\,\|_2$ is the standard Euclidean norm.